 TRANSLATOR: Fabian R. Larcher and Pierre H. Conway et alia

-SOURCE TEXTS: Leonine 1886 editionThis volume contains the commentaries on two of Aristotle’s works, those on his On Heaven and Earth and Meteorology.
-On Heaven and Earth was influential in forming St. Thomas’s view of the celestial bodies; the work Meteorology treats of the material explanations of the physical world.
+SOURCE TEXTS: Leonine 1886 editionThis volume contains the commentaries on three of Aristotle’s works, those on his On Generation and Corruption, On Heaven and Earth and Meteorology.
+In On Generation and Corruption, St. Thomas presents Aristotle’s thought on the coming to be and passing away of substances; On Heaven and Earth was influential in forming St. Thomas’s view of the celestial bodies; and the work Meteorology treats of the material explanations of the physical world.

 Vol. 46: Posterior AnalyticsSTATUS: Translator Needed